 Here are six mantras I learned from Thich Nhat Hanh that we can repeat to others so they’ll know we love them.

 Just showing up is often the bulk of the work.
 Your presence is a marvelous present.

 But tag the gift of your presence by saying the words “I am here for you.”
 It imprints upon others that you really do care.

 2. “I know you are there, and I am very happy.”

-But what about when someone shows up for us?
+But what about when someone shows up for you?
 That often leaves us at a loss for words, too.
-This statement acknowledges that we see their gift of presence, we receive it, and we value it as a good gift.
+How can you let them know how much it means to you that they showed up?

 3. “I know you suffer, and that is why I am here for you.”

 When you notice a friend is in pain, say so.

 It’s an extra layer of love on top of the first mantra.
 Not only are you here for them, but you see their hurt.
 Acknowledging the pain of others can go a long way in helping heal it.